Pfizer to invest more than $2.5 bln to expand European manufacturing

 ($1 = 0.9530 euros)

-(Reporting by Michael Erman in Maplewood, NJ; Editing by Bill Berkrot, Josephine Mason and Alexander Smith)
+(Reporting by Michael Erman in Maplewood, NJ; Editing by Josephine Mason, Alexander Smith and Mark Potter)

 ((michael.erman@thomsonreuters.com;))